What is planned maintenance?

 • Fluid checks and top-ups (e.g., brake fluid, coolant)

 In the case of vehicles, maintenance is conducted and planned ahead of time (scheduled) based on a specific parameter that's met.
-Scheduled maintenance is determined by maintenance triggers, including time, usage, event, and condition.
+Scheduled maintenance is determined by maintenance triggers (opens in new tab), including time, usage, event, and condition.

 For example, oil changes are conducted after 15,000 kilometers, while tire rotation and alignment are usually twice a year with seasonal tire changes or when the vehicle's sensors alert the driver to an issue.